Primary vs. Secondary Market Differences

 |Location||It is usually not placed in any specific geographical location.
 It does not have any physical existence.||It has physical existence, usually through stock exchanges.|

-Secondary market through its various exchanges tends to serve as the barometer of the economy and thus tends to reflect the general health and economic conditions of the country by providing a ready market to gauge the current investor sentiment.
+The Secondary market, through its various exchanges, tends to serve as the barometer of the economy and thus tends to reflect the general health and economic conditions of the country by providing a ready market to gauge the current investor sentiment.

-This has been a guide to the Primary Market vs Secondary Market.
-Here we discuss the top 9 differences between them along with infographics and comparison table.
+This article has been a guide to the Primary Market vs. Secondary Market.
+Here we discuss the top 9 differences between them along with infographics and a comparison table.
 You may also have a look at the following articles –